remix-run/remix-website/data/posts/lazy-loading-routes.md

 <figcaption class="my-2">We can unblock the data fetch by extracting the component</figcaption>

 Because `lazy()` is statically defined and runs immediately, you can get fancy inside and load chunks in whatever way you see fit.
-And because your route `Component`/`element` will never attempt to render until the loader has completed, you can even "provide" your component from you loader and get that parallelization of the component chunk and the data fetch.
+And because your route `Component`/`element` will never attempt to render until the loader has completed, you can even "provide" the `Component` from your `loader` and get that parallelization of the component chunk and the data fetch.
 Here's an example of a utility to will get you the optimized network graph above:

 ```jsx
 const routes = [{